-Hundreds of thousands of people are signing up for National Novel Writing Month (NaNoWriMo) this year, just like they do every year.
-And like every year, most people won’t hit the 50,000-word finish line they’re supposed to reach from November 1 to November 30.
-Almost 90 percent won’t, if you tally up the scattershot figures.
+Hundreds of thousands of writers are signing up for National Novel Writing Month (NaNoWriMo) this year.
+Like every year, most won’t hit the 50,000-word finish line between November 1 to November 30.

-The biggest reason why is because people don’t plan ahead.
-That’s the main thing that separates that the “winners” from the “losers” (it’s called “winning” if you reach the word count)—one group spends hours deliberately preplanning their novel, and the other plops down on November first with a pot of coffee and a couple vague ideas, thinking 50,000 words will magically pour out.
+The biggest reason why is because they fail to plan ahead.
+Story plotting is the main writing tactic that separates NaNoWriMo “winners” from “losers” (it’s called “winning” if you reach the word count).
+One group spends hours deliberately preplanning their novel (in "Preptober"), and the other group plops down on November first with a pot of coffee and a handful of vague ideas, thinking 50,000 words will magically pour out.

-Unfortunately, there’s no magic, folks.
-But you can finish in time, with a solid first draft, if you spend the time now preparing.
+Unfortunately, there’s no magic shortcut, folks.
+But you can finish your first draft in time, if you spend the time now preparing.

-There are three main areas to plan: plot, characters, and setting.
-Here’s a breakdown of what you need to think about for each section.
+There are three main story areas to plan: plot, characters, and setting.
+Here’s a breakdown of the main points to think about for each section.
 (Check out our Novel Planning Workbook to guide you through planning down to the details.)

 You can get as detailed as you want with your plot planning, but there are some areas you will want to figure out for certain: